PrasannPradeepPatil/SHOPPING-CART-WEB-APPLICATION/README.md

 # WEB-APPLICATION
 ***ABOUT THE PROJECT***
 This is a simple DJANGO web application that I build to learn Django.
-It has 1 application called products and the admin app is used to manage my models.
+It has 1 application called products and the admin application  is used to manage my models.